Vrroom/parallel-qo-postgres/README.md

 # (not) Parallel Query Optimizer for Postgres

-We replaced the original query optimizer in Postgres with a (not) parallel query optimizer based on [Parallelizing Query Optimization on Shared-Nothing Architectures](https://github.com/Vrroom/parallel-qo-postgres/blob/master/p660-trummer.pdf).
+I replaced the original query optimizer in Postgres with a (not) parallel query optimizer based on [Parallelizing Query Optimization on Shared-Nothing Architectures](https://github.com/Vrroom/parallel-qo-postgres/blob/master/p660-trummer.pdf).
 Given a complex SQL query, containing multiple joins such as:

 ```
 SELECT * FROM table1, table2, table3, table4, table5 WHERE table1.id = table2.id AND table3.id = table4.id;